Introduction to the DeviceSpecific Control

 Choosing a device filter for the DeviceSpecific control results in the name of the current filter appearing in the Template Device Filter property in the designer's on-screen rendering of the control.
 The designer does not render the container by using the templates associated with the current filter.
 However, when the container is displayed on a mobile device or mobile device emulator that matches the property being evaluated by the device filter, ASP.NET renders the container according to the templates and property override values.

-In the designer, you can only edit the templates and property override values of the current device filter.
+In Design view, you can edit only the templates and property override values of the current device filter.
 However, you can change the current filter at any time during your design work.
-To use a different device filter from the current filter, select Templating Options from the shortcut menu or use the TemplateDeviceFilter property in the Properties window.
+To use a device filter different from the current filter, select Templating Options from the shortcut menu or use the TemplateDeviceFilter item in the Properties window.

 Only one DeviceSpecific control can be applied to a Form or Panel control.
 It is possible to drag additional DeviceSpecific controls into a Form or Panel control.
 However, only the first DeviceSpecific control affects the container control.
 All additional DeviceSpecific controls display error messages indicating that they should be removed.